Testing models for fully and partially stripped low-mass stars with Gaia: Implications for hot subdwarfs, binary RR Lyrae, and black hole impostors: Population Synthesis

 We plot the orbital periods of the stripped star binaries versus their distances in Figure~\ref{fig:sma}, selecting a random sample of 1\% of the simulated population for clarity.
 We also plot curves corresponding to $a_0 = 0.1$ mas (which is the approximate lower detectable limit on the angular semi-major axis of the photocenter in DR3; e.g., \citealt{el-badry_generative_2024}) for different values of the secondary-to-primary $G$-band flux ratio $S \equiv F_2 / F_1$.
 In doing so, we adopt typical values for the stripped star mass and main sequence star mass of $0.5\,M_{\odot}$ and $1\,M_{\odot}$, respectively.
 We do not assume specific evolutionary states for the components, reflecting the fact that flux ratio can vary for a given mass ratio.
 We plot systems with $a_0 < 0.1$ mas in gray with lower opacity.
 We show the approximate upper detectable limits on orbital period in DR3 ($\sim 1000$ days) and DR4 ($\sim 2000$ days) with dash-dotted and dashed lines, respectively.
-We find that the majority of the simulated population is amenable to detection via \textit{Gaia} astrometry.
-However, as we discuss in the following subsection, many binaries that visually fall within the marked detectability limits are not actually detectable in DR3, because they have component masses and photocenter semi-major axes that are significantly different from the values assumed for the plotted curves in Figure~\ref{fig:sma}.
+Many binaries that visually fall within the marked detectability limits have $a_0 < 0.1$ mas (and are not actually detectable in DR3) because they have component masses and photocenter semi-major axes that are significantly different from the values assumed for the plotted curves in Figure~\ref{fig:sma}.
+Nevertheless, Figure~\ref{fig:sma} shows that the majority of stripped star binaries have $a_0 > 0.1$ mas and $P_{\text{orb}} < 2000$ d and are thus amenable to detection via \textit{Gaia} astrometry.